engtuncay/engtuncay.github.io/web-javascript/30-Days-Of-JavaScript-master/js-notes-2-tor.md

 Norway Oslo
 ```

-# Day 11
+# Destructuring and Spread

 ## Destructuring and Spread

-Destructuring is a way to unpack arrays, and objects and assigning to a distinct variable.
+Destructuring is a way to *unpack* arrays, and objects and assigning to a distinct variable.

 ### Destructing Arrays